- Share this article on Facebook

 User-generated content and amateur videos have been popular on the Web for several years, most notably on Google’s YouTube, but many advertisers shy away from the genre, finding the content too risky to monetize.

-With Reality.tv, Di Bona, the executive producer of ABC's long-running "America's Funniest Home Videos," said his relationships with advertisers combined with a platform from Dave Networks, whose clients include ABC and CBS, will provide an "entertaining, family-friendly and appropriate" platform for marketers.
+With Reality.tv, Di Bona, exec producer of “America’s Funniest Home Videos,” said his relationships with advertisers combined with a platform from Dave Networks, whose clients include ABC and CBS, will provide an “entertaining, family-friendly and appropriate” platform for marketers.

 The destination, which hails from Hollywood Licensing, Di Bona’s company with Tammy Treglia, also will have a section for professional TV and new-media producers to submit videos with an ultimate goal to cross over to TV.

-The site will have sections for different videos and also will allow users to have profiles where they can share videos.
-The videos also will be able to be shared on News Corp.'s MySpace and Facebook.
+The site also will have sections for different videos and also will allow users to have profiles where they can share videos.